Same-sex marriage in Malta

-Same-sex marriage in Malta has been legal since 1 September 2017, following the passage of legislation in the Parliament on 12 July 2017.
+Same-sex marriage has been legal in Malta since 1 September 2017 following the 66–1 passage of legislation in the Parliament on 12 July 2017.
 The bill was signed into law by President Marie-Louise Coleiro Preca on 1 August 2017.
 On 25 August 2017, the Minister for Equality, Helena Dalli, issued a legal notice to commence the law on 1 September.
+Malta was the first European microstate, the thirteenth country in Europe and the 21st in the world to allow same-sex couples to marry nationwide.
+Polling suggests that a majority of Maltese people support the legal recognition of same-sex marriage.
+In 2024, a British wedding planning website named Malta one of the best marriage destinations in the world for same-sex couples.

 Malta has allowed civil unions for both same-sex and opposite-sex couples since 2014 following the enactment of the Civil Unions Act.
 It grants couples in civil unions the same rights, responsibilities, and obligations as marriage, including the right of joint adoption.
 Parliament gave final approval to the law on 14 April 2014 by a vote of 37 in favour and 30 abstentions.
-It was signed into law, also by Coleiro Preca, on 16 April and published in the government gazette the next day.
+It was signed into law, also by Coleiro Preca, on 16 April and published in the Malta Government Gazette the next day.
 The first civil union was performed on 13 June 2014.

 Cohabitation

 On 3 April 2017, the Maltese Parliament approved the Cohabitation Act 2016 (Att tal-2016 dwar il-Koabitazzjoni).
 The act recognises cohabiting couples who have been living together for at least two years and gives cohabitants more rights pertaining to parental and medical decisions, among others.
-The act defines cohabitation as between two people, regardless of gender.
+The act defines cohabitation as between two people regardless of gender.
 President Marie-Louise Coleiro Preca signed the act into law on 7 April, and it went into effect on July 1, 2017.

 Civil unions

+Background and summary

 Civil unions (unjoni ċivili, [ʊnˈjɔːnɪ tʃɪˈviːlɪ]) were introduced in Malta in spring 2014.
 These unions provide all of the rights, benefits and responsibilities of marriage.
 Legislation to establish civil unions was first discussed in the early 2010s, before passing by a vote of 37–0 in the Parliament of Malta on 14 April 2014.
+MPs of the ruling Labour Party voted in favour of the bill, while all the Nationalist Party MPs abstained.